byterubpay/byterub-site/_posts/2019-05-06-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-05-06.md

 **\<suraeNoether>** since the proofs will be for the general case
 **\<sarang>** Right
 **\<suraeNoether>** anyway, i'm also trying to solve a problem with the dlsag key images that I thought had been solved, and I'm continuing to review a semi-secret paper for a colleague
-**\<suraeNoether>** (the last semi-secret paper ended up being DLSAG, which is the groundwork for monero lightning, so y'all know if we're keeping it semi-secret it's pretty neato burrito)
+**\<suraeNoether>** (the last semi-secret paper ended up being DLSAG, which is the groundwork for byterub lightning, so y'all know if we're keeping it semi-secret it's pretty neato burrito)
-**\<dEBRUYNE>** Is that semi-secrit paper related to Monero?
+**\<dEBRUYNE>** Is that semi-secrit paper related to ByteRub?
-**\<suraeNoether>** my action items for today involve a breaking monero episode, further DLSAG research, further semi-secret research, and writing my MCC talk
+**\<suraeNoether>** my action items for today involve a breaking byterub episode, further DLSAG research, further semi-secret research, and writing my MCC talk
 **\<suraeNoether>** dEBRUYNE: yes
 **\<dEBRUYNE>** Cool
 **\<suraeNoether>** but i can't go further yet